windmill-labs/windmilldocs/docs/getting_started/6_flows_quickstart/index.md

 shared directory is of help.

-You can always go back to this menu by clicking on Settings on top of the flow editor.
+You can always go back to this menu by clicking on `Settings` on top of the [mini map](https://docs.windmill.dev/docs/flows/flow_mini_map) or on the name of the flow on the [toolbar](https://docs.windmill.dev/docs/flows/flow_toolbar).

 ### Flow editor